Gilmok/XPattern/readme.txt

 %n: Copy the nth group's children
 %n copies only the children of the nodes found in the nth group.
 It is undefined for values.
 This is a useful operation for renaming nodes.
+This operation does not copy attributes.
 Example: "(var)(@**)" "variable@$2%1" renames each var element to a variable element while preserving the attributes and children of each old var element.
+(Note that the attributes were captured and copied separately)

 This operation is only defined for the first node; it is not defined for groups containing more than one node.